Characteristic classes of flags of foliations and Lie algebra cohomology: Abstract

 \section{Abstract}

-We present a complete answer on the Lie algebra cohomology of formal vector fields on the $d$-dimensional plane with the coefficients in the symmetric powers of coadjoint representation.
-At the same time we compute the cohomology of the Lie algebra of formal vector fields that preserve a given flag at the origin.
-The resulting cohomology are known to be responsible for the characteristic classes of the flags of foliations and are well used in the local Riemann-Roch theorem \cite{Feigin::Tsygan}.
+We prove the conjecture by Feigin, Fuchs and Gelfand { describing } the Lie algebra cohomology of formal vector fields on { an } $n$-dimensional space with coefficients in symmetric powers of the coadjoint representation.
+We also compute the cohomology of the Lie algebra of formal vector fields that preserve a given flag at the origin.
+The latter encodes characteristic classes of flags of foliations and { was } used in the formulation of the local Riemann-Roch Theorem by Feigin and Tsygan.

-We use the degeneration theorems of appropriate Hochschild-Serre spectral sequences and provide the method which allows us to avoid one of the most complicated computation in the invariant theory which was used by Gelfand, Feigin and Fuchs in order to cover the case of first symmetric power \cite{GFF}.
-The method we provide gives a uniform and beautiful answer for all symmetric powers at the same time.
+Feigin, Fuchs and Gelfand described the first symmetric power and to do this they had to make use of a fearsomely complicated computation in invariant theory.
+By the application of degeneration theorems of appropriate Hochschild-Serre spectral sequences we avoid the need to use the methods of FFG, and moreover we are able to describe all the symmetric powers at once.